iozsaygi/Path2D/README.md

 Visualization tool is included with the library (which is written in SDL with C++) but it's not that convenient at the moment.

 ## Visualization Tool Instructions
-* Blue node is the starting node.
+* Blue node is the starting node
-* Yellow node is the ending node.
+* Yellow node is the ending node
-* White nodes represents the visited nodes.
+* White nodes represents the visited nodes
-* Gray nodes represents the unvisited nodes.
+* Gray nodes represents the unvisited nodes
-* Green nodes represents the nodes in optimal path.
+* Green nodes represents the nodes in optimal path
-* Left click on node to mark it as blocked.
+* Left click on node to mark it as blocked
-* Right click on node to mark it as unblocked.
+* Right click on node to mark it as unblocked

 ## Dependencies
 * [SDL2](https://www.libsdl.org/)